More about The Return of the Herd (Autumn)

 Here is what Wikipedia says about The Return of the Herd

-The Return of the Herd is an oil on wood painting by Pieter Bruegel the Elder in 1565.
-The painting is one in a series of six works (High Springtime is presumed lost) that depict different seasons.
-The painting is currently in the collection of the Kunsthistorisches Museum, located in Vienna, Austria.
+The Return of the Herd is a panel painting in oils by Pieter Bruegel the Elder, made in 1565.
+It is one in a series of six works (High Springtime is presumed lost) that depict different seasons.
+The painting is now in the Kunsthistorisches Museum, Vienna, Austria.
 The autumnal colors of the landscape and the bare trees connect this particular painting to October/November.

 The surviving Months of the Year cycle are: